node-red/node-red-nodes/README.md

 Node.js v6 or newer is required.
 To run tests on all of the nodes you will need the node-red runtime:

     npm i node-red-nodes
-    npm i node-red --no-save
-    npm test

-If you already have Node-RED installed you can point to the existing installation to save space.

-    npm i node-red-nodes
-    npm i {path_to_your_existing_Node-RED_install} --no-save
     npm test

 ## Contributing